marijnh/Eloquent-JavaScript/09_regexp.md

 {{index [parentheses, "in regular expressions"]}}

-If a line is not a section header or a property, the function checks whether it is a comment or an empty line using the expression `/^\s*(;.*)?$/`.
-Do you see how it works?
-The part between the parentheses will match comments, and the `?` makes sure it also matches lines containing only whitespace.
+If a line is not a section header or a property, the function checks whether it is a comment or an empty line using the expression `/^\s*(;|$)/` to match lines that either contain only space, or space followed by a semicolon (making the rest of the line a comment).
 When a line doesn't match any of the expected forms, the function throws an exception.

-## International characters
+## Code units and characters

-{{index internationalization, Unicode, ["regular expression", internationalization]}}

-Because of JavaScript's initial simplistic implementation and the fact that this simplistic approach was later set in stone as ((standard)) behavior, JavaScript's regular expressions are rather dumb about characters that do not appear in the English language.
-For example, as far as JavaScript's regular expressions are concerned, a "((word character))" is only one of the 26 characters in the Latin alphabet (uppercase or lowercase), decimal digits, and, for some reason, the underscore character.
-Things like _é_ or _β_, which most definitely are word characters, will not match `\w` (and _will_ match uppercase `\W`, the nonword category).

-{{index [whitespace, matching]}}

-By a strange historical accident, `\s` (whitespace) does not have this problem and matches all characters that the Unicode standard considers whitespace, including things like the ((nonbreaking space)) and the ((Mongolian vowel separator)).

-Another problem is that, by default, regular expressions work on code units, as discussed in [Chapter ?](higher_order#code_units), not actual characters.
+Another design mistake that's been standardized, in JavaScript regular expressions, is that by default, operator like `.` or `?` work on code units, as discussed in [Chapter ?](higher_order#code_units), not actual characters.
 This means characters that are composed of two code units behave strangely.

 ```
 console.log(/🍎{3}/.test("🍎🍎🍎"));